 To minimize the risk of shellfish-borne illness, FDACS continually monitors and evaluates shellfish harvesting areas and classifies them accordingly.
 It also ensures the proper handling of shellfish sold to the public.
 Under the SEAS program, FDACS collects and analyzes data from 1,200 bacteriological sampling stations in 39 shellfish harvesting areas encompassing 1.4 million acres in Florida, including five shellfish harvesting areas in the Pensacola Bay system.
-The FDACS monitors bottom and surface temperature, salinity, DO, surface pH, turbidity, fecal coliform bacteria, water depth, and wind direction and speed at monitoring stations in Pensacola Bay, Escambia Bay, East Bay, East Bay River, and Blackwater Bay.
-The dataset begins in 1985 and continues to the present.
-These stations are monitored at least monthly and often more frequently (FDACS 2016b).
+The FDACS monitors bottom and surface temperature, salinity, DO, surface pH, turbidity, fecal coliform bacteria, water depth, and wind direction and speed at monitoring stations in 1985 and continues to the present.
+These stations are monitored at least monthly and often more frequently (FDACS 2016a).